tejas05in/ARIMA-basics/README.md

 # ARIMA-basics
 ARIMA model for sales forecasting
-	Time series: when all other factors are constant prediction of future values.
+  Time series: when all other factors are constant prediction of future values.
-	Differenent Methods of doing Time series Analysis and Forecasting o	ARIMA model. o	Seasonaly ARIMA.
-Most used. o	Holt Winter Exponential Smoothing.Easiest and effective model
+  Differenent Methods of doing Time series Analysis and Forecasting

+	  ARIMA model.
+	  Seasonaly ARIMA.
+Most used.
+	  Holt Winter Exponential Smoothing.Easiest and effective model

-1. Important Concepts and terminology in Time series Analysis. o	Stationarity
+1. Important Concepts and terminology in Time series Analysis.
+  Stationarity

-	A stationary time series is one whose properties(ie mean, variance, autocorrelation) does not depend on the time. o	Autoregression AR. o	Moving Average MA o	Integration & Difference o	ACF and PACF Plots o	Time series components:
+A stationary time series is one whose properties(ie mean, variance, autocorrelation) does not depend on the time.
+  Autoregression AR.
+  Moving Average MA
+  Integration & Difference
+    ACF and PACF Plots
+  Time series components:
-	Trend: long term smooth movement, upward or downward 	Seasonal: periodic fluctuation, less than 1 year, most commonly found in industry.
+    Trend: long term smooth movement, upward or downward
+    Seasonal: periodic fluctuation, less than 1 year, most commonly found in industry.
-	Cyclical: periodic fluctuation, more than 1 year.
+    Cyclical: periodic fluctuation, more than 1 year.
-	irregularity: random movement.
+    irregularity: random movement.

-	ARIMA is the Most common model used for time series forecasting.
+## ARIMA is the Most common model used for time series forecasting.
 It has 3 components.
 1. Autoregression AR.
 2. Moving Average MA
 3. Integrated